-This recipe for old fashioned Blackstrap Molasses Baked Beans is made from scratch and cooks up in under 20 minutes.
+Old Fashioned Blackstrap Molasses Baked Beans is a family favorite recipe and cooks up in under 20 minutes.

 Old Fashioned Blackstrap Molasses Baked Beans